ByNikitaRoy/cs171-final-project/README.md

 ## Description
 This is the code base for the website [www.ukrainenewsviz.com](https://www.ukrainenewsviz.com).
 You can view our project video [here](https://www.dropbox.com/s/ngr6x4u402cni4h/Ukraine.mp4?dl=0)

+## Installation
+To run this on your local workstation, please download the code repository and navigate to the index.html file in the root directory to launch the site.

 ## File Layout
 The directory structure is as follows: